-The lessor is entitled to deduct from your security deposit the amount of your unpaid rent for the period of your actual or constructive possession without filing a lawsuit.
+The lessor is entitled to deduct from your security deposit the amount of your unpaid rent for the period of your actual or constructive possession without filing a lawsuit lease.
+The opposite is also true; negligence or breach of lease must be found before the tenant can be held responsible for damages to the lessor or the lessor's property.